staD020/png2prg/readme.md

 ## Changes for version 1.7.4-dev

  - Improve crunchiness by re-using the previous char's bitpair-colors.
- - Add experimental -brute-force mode to find bitpair color combinations with better crunchiness.
+ - Add -brute-force mode to find bitpair color combinations with better crunchiness.
 Burns some CPU for a couple seconds.
  - Added multi-frame support for mccharset, where all frames use the same charset.
  - Add support for any centered fullscreen image resolution bigger than